LLNL/MuyGPyS/README.md

 back-end to use import time.
 It is also possible to manipulate `MuyGPyS.config` to switch between back-ends programmatically.
-This is not adviable unless the user knows exactly what they are doing.
+This is not advisable unless the user knows exactly what they are doing.

 `MuyGPyS` will default to the `numpy` back-end.
 It is possible to switch back ends by manipulating the `MUYGPYS_BACKEND`